kavon/swift-evolution/proposals/nnnn-actor-initializers.md

 In this example, `self` escapes the initializer through the call to its method `addEmptyRow` (all methods take `self` as an implicit argument).
 But this call is flagged as an error, because it happens before `self.rows` is initialized _on all paths_ to that statement from the start of the initializer's body.
 Namely, if `data` is `nil`, then `self.rows` will not be initialized prior to it escaping from the initializer.
 Stored properties with default values can be viewed as being initialized immediately after entering the `init`, but prior to executing any of the `init`'s statements.

 Determining whether `self` is fully-initialized is a flow-sensitive analysis performed by the compiler.
-Because it's flow-sensitive, there are multiple points where `self` becomes fully-initialized.
-In the example above, there is only one point, after the rows are assigned to `[]`.
-Thus, it is permitted to call `addDefaultData` right after that point within the same block, because all paths leading to that statement are guaranteed to have assigned `self.rows` ahead-of-time.
+Because it's flow-sensitive, there are multiple points where `self` becomes fully-initialized, and these points are not explicitly marked in the source program.
+In the example above, there is only one such point, immediately after the rows are assigned to `[]`.
+Thus, it is permitted to call `addDefaultData` right after that assignment statement within the same block, because all paths leading to the call are guaranteed to have assigned `self.rows` beforehand.

 ## Motivation